 The Card Management System ("CMS") manages smart card token content.
-In this context the CMS requirements are associated with the PIV-I policies only.
+In this policy the context the CMS regarding CMS requirements are generally associated with the PIV-I policies; however, an External RA may also use the CMS to request Smart cards credentials that are not PIV-I, as noted in specific sections of this CPS.
 A CMS is only deployed within IdenTrust or an authorized RA Organization.
 IdenTrust, as the CA, is responsible for ensuring that each CMS implementation meets the requirements described in the IGC-CP, this CPS and requirements stated in Appendix B. A CMS is never issued any certificates that express the PIV-I Hardware or PIV-I Card Authentication policy OID.